suman2025-kiit/Comparative-Positioning-with-Extensions/README.md

 export CORE_PEER_ADDRESS=localhost:7051

-### Installation of Ethereum platform
+### 3. Installation of Ethereum platform
 cd ethereum

 sudo ./ install.sh

-### Installation of Hyperledger Indy platform for starting the system pool for AnonCreds
+### 4. Installation of Hyperledger Indy platform for starting the system pool for AnonCreds

-1.First clone Indy node repository for starting the repository using the commands-
+a.First clone Indy node repository for starting the repository using the commands-

 git clone https://github.com/hyperledger/indy-node.git

 Then go inside the directory using the command - cd indy-sdk

-2. starting with a pre-configured docker image to build and run it for the pool:
+b. starting with a pre-configured docker image to build and run it for the pool:

 docker build -f ci/indy-pool.dockerfile -t indy_pool.